cpu-meltdown/deep-learning-pixelated-numbers/README.md

 ## deep-learning-pixelated-numbers

-Given a 28x28 pixelated number, predict what's the number using a simple neural network.
+Given a 28x28 pixelated number or "hand written", predict what's the number using a simple neural network.